-Stocks jump after Federal Reserve makes emergency rate cut
+US stocks get a boost from emergency rate cut from the Fed

+NEW YORK (AP) — Stocks got a boost Tuesday after the Federal Reserve made an emergency cut to interest rates in hopes of shielding the economy from the effects of the fast-spreading virus.

+The S&P 500 was down as much as 1.3% in the first half hour, but it shot up to a gain of 1.5% after the Fed’s announcement, then was up 0.6% in mid-morning trading.

-NEW YORK (AP) — U.S. stocks jumped Tuesday after the Federal Reserve made an emergency rate cut to help shield the economy from the impact from the virus outbreak.
-The Dow Jones Industrial Average rose 172 points, or 0.6% as of 10:10 a.m.
-Eastern time.
-It had been down as much as 356 points shortly before the announcement.
-The Dow surged 5% Monday in anticipation of moves by the Fed and other central banks to support the global economy following the worst week for stocks since the financial crisis of 2008.
-The Fed cut short-term rates by half a percentage point, the biggest cut in more than a decade.
+The index had surged 4.6% Monday in anticipation of moves by the Fed and other central banks to support the global economy following the worst week for stocks since the financial crisis of 2008.

+Traders have been pushing the Federal Reserve and other central banks around the world to cut rates and offer other stimulus for the economy as the fast-spreading virus shutters factories, halts travel and damages confidence.

+Central banks have been the ultimate backstop for markets throughout this bull market for U.S. stocks, which began in 2009.
+But some critics say the medicine of lower interest rates won’t be as effective this time around because they won’t be able to re-open shut factories or call workers back from quarantines.

 The G-7, which includes the U.S., Japan and Germany, among others, made its statement after weeks of warnings from companies that the virus will hit their finances.
 Economic groups have also warned of worsening forecasts for global economic growth.